Opera della Luna: 2011 to present

 Ilford asked the company to stage Candide for the 2018 centenary of Leonard Bernstein's birth.
 Because the work demands a larger production that OdL typically mounts, it joined forces with Ilford Arts and then played the piece at two other venues.
 One review found the production to be a "whirling, high-energy collaboration [that] packs every possible punch in a furiously creative evening".
 The same year OdL was invited to appear at the Buxton Festival, where it revived Daughter of the Regiment.
 This was repeated soon afterwards at Wilton's, where OdL also presented a semi-staged concert of The Arcadians.
 At the request of the Buxton Festival, the company revived Orpheus in its 25th anniversary year, 2019, which OdL repeated at Wilton's, followed by revivals and tours of Parson's Pirates, Pinafore and La belle Hélène.
 The company gave only one performance, in January 2020, before theatres closed during the COVID-19 pandemic.
 For its first show upon reopening in 2021, OdL toured a double bill, titled Curtain Raisers, of Cox and Box by Sullivan and Offenbach's The Two Blind Beggars, with a translation by Clarke.

+OdL celebrated its 30th anniversary in 2024 with a run of The Parson's Pirates at Wilton's Music Hall.